 Law 28090, effective October 14, 2004, establishes the obligations and procedures that a holder of a mining concession shall meet for preparing, submitting, and implementing the mine closure plan as well as lodging the relevant environmental guarantees.
 Such Law indicates that a holder of a mining concession shall submit to the competent authorities its mine closure plan within a 6-month term from the effective date of Law 28090.
-However, on May 8, 2005, an amendment was approved indicating that a holder of a mining concession shall submit to the competent authorities its mine closure plan within a maximum term of one year from the effective date of the Regulation of Law 28090.
+However, on May 8, 2005, an amendment was approved indicating that a holder of a mining concession shall submit to the competent submit to the competent authorities its mine closure plan within a maximum term of one year from the effective date of the Regulation of Law 28090.
 Supreme Decree 033-2005-EM, dated August 15, 2005, approved the Regulation on the Mine Closure Plan.

 Accordingly, the Company hired SVS Ingenieros S.A., a consulting company registered with the General Directorate of Environmental and Energy Affairs (DGAA), for preparing the Company's progressive and final closure plan, which was submitted, on August 16, 2006, to the DGAA of MINEM.
 Resolution 119-2011-MEM-AAM, dated April 14, 2011, approved such plan.
 Directorial Resolution 102-2018-MEM/DGAAM, dated May 14, 2018, approved the fourth amendment to the mine closure plan of the Poderosa Production Unit.
-The Company hired Georservice Ambiental S.A.C., a consulting company registered with the DGAA, for preparing the second update of the mine closure plan of the Poderosa Production Unit, which was approved on July 26, 2022 through Directorial Resolution 222-2022/MINEM-DGAAM.
-As of the date of this report, the fifth update of the mine closure plan of the Poderosa Production Unit prepared by SKR Consulting (Peru) S.A., is being evaluated by MINEM.
+The Company hired Georservice Ambiental S.A.C., a consulting company registered with the DGAA, for preparing the second update of the mine closure plan of the Poderosa Production Unit, which was approved on July 26, 2022, through Directorial Resolution 222-2022/MINEM-DGAAM.
+Resolution 0269-2024-MINEM/DGAAM, dated October 15, 2024, approved the fifth update of the mine closure plan of the Poderosa Production Unit of the mine closure plan of the SKR Consulting (Peru) S.A.

-The Company renewed the letter of guarantee issued by BBVA Banco Continental S.A. that matures on January 10, 2024 for US\$ 39,171 thousand, including sales tax, at an effective annual interest rate of 0.19% on behalf of MINEM to ensure the implementation of the mine closure plan of the Poderosa Production Unit.
+The Company renewed the letter of guarantee issued by BBVA Banco Continental S.A and BCP Banco de Crédito del Perú that matures on January 10, 2025, for US\$ 26,023 thousand and US\$ 26,000 thousand, including sales tax, at an effective annual interest rate of 0.19% on behalf of MINEM to ensure the implementation of the mine closure plan of the Poderosa Production Unit.

-Law 31347, published August 18, 2021, modified Law 28090 and regulates mine closure.
+Law 31347 published August 18, 2021, modified Law 28090 and regulates mine closure.
 Such Law modifies the financial guarantees granted from a mining right holder to MINEM and requires the implementation of a progressive mine closure plan in the production phase.
 Law 31347, through a supreme decree approved by MINEM, states that the executive branch will bring the Regulation on Mine Closure into line with such Law within a 90-day period from its publication.
 To date, it is still pending.

 The effective date of Law 31347 is not subject to the adaptation of the Regulation; therefore, it is in force.
 However, its application is subject to the discretion of the relevant authority.
 The relevant authority will not apply the financial guarantee granted for the progressive mine closure plan until the publication of the Regulation, since these are annual guarantees.
 This regulation has not yet been published.
-On January 10, 2023, the Company submitted the letter of guarantee (year 2023) to MINEM related to the final closure and post-closure activities, excluding the amount for the progressive mine closure plan.
+On January 10, 2024, the Company submitted the letter of guarantee to MINEM related to the final closure and post-closure activities, excluding the amount for the progressive mine closure plan.